JScott/cardboard-controls/README.md

 - Treating trigger down and up as separate events from a click
 - Identifying the objects players are looking or staring at
-- Tilting the device, as used in the official Cardboard app to navigate menus
+- Tilting the device, as used in official Cardboard apps to navigate menus
-- Toggling and highlighting a pointer in the middle of the player's view
+- Toggling and highlighting a reticle in the middle of the player's view

 These expand your opportunities and save you from reimplementing boilerplate functionality.
 Instead of wasting time on that, Cardboard Controls+ helps you to focus on what makes your game cool.